bblanchon/ArduinoStreamUtils/README.md

 If memory allocation fails, `ReadBufferingStream` behaves as if no buffer was used: it forwards all calls to the upstream `Stream`.

+Adding a buffer only makes sense for **unbuffered** streams.
+For example, there is **no benefit to adding a buffer to serial ports** because they already include an internal buffer.

 ### Buffering write operations

 Similarly, you can improve performance significantly by writing many bytes at once.